Saravanakumar2003/Portfolio/README.md

 7. **Analytics:** Analytics for this personal portfolio are managed using Vercel and Google Analytics to gather insights into visitor behaviour and engagement.

 8. **Testimonials.to:** Integration with Testimonials.to allows displaying testimonials from clients and users.
-Obtain the required code from the Testimonials.to platform.
+Obtain the required code from the Testimonials.to the platform.

 9. **Visme Feedback Form:** A feedback form powered by Visme is included in the portfolio for collecting user feedback and suggestions.